 We are able to more accurately predict our insulin response to food once when we consider the insulinogenic effects of fat, fructose and fibre (see the interactive version here).

 This refined understanding of our insulin response enables us to:

 - rank foods based on their % insulinogenic calories (i.e. foods that are more or less ketogenic),

 - quantify the insulin load of your diet (to help you stabilise your blood sugars), and

 - more accurately calculate exogenous insulin dosing for people managing diabetes.

 Does protein increase insulin?

-While protein does require insulin to build and repair muscle and organs (i.e. muscle protien synthesis), foods with more protein tend to require less insulin because they contain fewer carbohydrates (see interactive Tableau version here).
+While protein does elicit an insulin response, foods with more protein tend to require less insulin because they contain fewer carbohydrates (see interactive Tableau version here).

 Which amino acids are glucogenic?

 As shown in the table below, most of the amino acids can be converted to glucose (via gluconeogenesis) if there is not a lot of carbohydrates available in your diet.